george24601/notes/ops/dr.md

+99.99% is a bit LT 1 hour per year
+99.9% is a bit LT 9 hours per year

-regular dr drill -> find systematic risk -> optimize business system -> produce dr cookbook
+* regular dr drill -> find systematic risk -> optimize business system -> produce dr cookbook

-* need to pass colored data in the context
+* need to pass colored data in the context, but only with colored traffic.
+Ideally have shadow table isolation too.
-* need to simular dependency errors
+* simulate error on depending service, if the impact of such failure is huge
 * need to simulate traffic record/reply/isolation

-inject error into the core business

-simular error on depending service, if the impact of such failure is huge

-consier using prod server with no traffic
+* consider using prod server with no traffic

-traffic isolation and shadow table isolation

-only inject error into colored traffic